-Dr. Teresa To
+Dr. Teresa TO

 Ms. Joanna PONG

-As the Head of the Acquisitions Section, I am responsible for acquisitions of library materials including both purchased and gift & exchange items.
-I work closely with Subject Librarians and Collection Development & Management colleagues to enhance the library collection for teaching, learning and research.
+I am responsible for the acquisitions and management of the Library electronic resources and work closely with colleagues in Collection Development and Management to enhance the library collection for teaching, learning and research.

 Ms. Celine CHEUNG